Does homeowners insurance go up after a claim?

 Liability claims, such as medical expenses and legal fees following an accident in your home, come in second based on overall average losses.
 Oftentimes, dog bite liability claims are very costly for insurance companies, because they can result in medical expenses and legal costs, sometimes including a court award.
-With fire and liability or dog bite claims, you can expect to see an increase in your premium if filing one of these types of claims.

 How long does a claim affect your homeowners insurance?